Voice Recognition Gets Smarter Than Ever

 Multilingual Support Breaks Down Barriers

 Typing in multiple languages used to require switching keyboards or dealing with confused autocorrect.
-2025 keyboards handle multilingual communication like native polyglots.
-The improvements aren't just incremental - they're transformative for anyone who communicates in more than one language.
+2026 keyboards handle multilingual communication like native polyglots who grew up speaking five languages simultaneously.
+The improvements aren't just incremental - they're transformative for anyone who communicates in more than one language, with support now extending to over 75 languages including many previously underserved regional dialects.

 Real-time language detection works better than Google Translate in many cases.
 Start typing in Spanish mid-sentence, and the keyboard instantly switches its suggestions and grammar checking.
 It doesn't just recognize the language; it understands the context and maintains the flow of your communication.